 2. Pick one major task and devote to it

 In order to fully devote to creating the habit of consistency it is better to pick one thing you are hoping to dedicate to.
 Let it be something more complex so you can dissect from there.
-Something like improving your skills for work (writing, speaking, extrapolating creative solutions…), or something like a fitness or weight loss journey, or learning something new like adopting a hobby or whatnot… The consistency here would mean constantly thinking about it, discussing it over and over, taking intentional and planned action as to get there.
+Something like improving your skills for work (writing, speaking, extrapolating creative solutions…), or something like a fitness or weight loss journey with Beachbody on Demand, or learning something new like adopting a hobby or whatnot… The consistency here would mean constantly thinking about it, discussing it over and over, taking intentional and planned action as to get there.

 3. Recognize the smaller wins